What Do Temporal Graph Learning Models Learn?: Results

-\subsubsection{Density}

-The density of a graph is one of the most fundamental characteristics, requiring no knowledge of specific edges or their relationship to each other.
-However, since most evaluation is concerned with testing models on a small subset of possible edges, the density of the predictions is overlooked.
-If a model is able to predict all positive and negative edges perfectly, then it follows that the predicted density will also be correct.
-Yet, when models make mistakes with individual edge predictions, it is unclear whether they nevertheless predict an appropriate quantity of edges.
+\subheader{Implications.} These results suggest that current TGL models have no intrinsic notion of edge direction, which is unsurprising since the input representation itself does not convey the semantic distinction between an edge and its reverse, instead simply presenting ordered node pairs and supervision labels.
+This yields a takeaway for practical applications: when edge direction is semantically important, the training data should be designed according to our \emph{directed} or \emph{undirected} training setting, rather than relying on the model to infer automatically.

+\subsubsection{\circled{3} Density}

+Link prediction benchmarks typically evaluate the performance of graph learning models on only a small subset of all possible links, often because a full evaluation would be extremely computationally expensive.
+As a result, however, it remains unclear whether models can grasp the density of a network, one of the most fundamental graph characteristics.

-\subheader{Approach.} To evaluate whether graph learning models learn the density of a graph, we train the models on the discretized empirical datasets and vary the number of negative training edges during training, starting from a 1:1 ratio of training to test edges, and doubling the negative edges successively.
-Intuitively, a model should either naturally mimic the true density, or the predicted density should be proportional to the ratio of positive to negative training edges, which is the only explicit signal for density during training.
+\subheader{Approach.} To evaluate whether graph learning models learn the density of a graph, we train the models on the discretized empirical datasets and vary the number of negative training edges during training: starting from a 1:1 ratio of training to test edges, and doubling the negative edges successively, as illustrated in \Cref{fig:diagram_tg_dir_dens}, panel \circled{3}.
+For CAWN, this was limited to a maximum of 1:4, since more training data would exceed 80GB VRAM.
+Evaluation is done by making a prediction for all possible edges at test time and recording the resulting density.
+Intuitively, a model should either naturally mimic the ground truth density, or the predicted density should be proportional to the ratio of positive to negative training edges, which is the only explicit signal for density during training.